Satyam/flyWeightTreeView/README.md

 An implementation of a YUI3 TreeView based on the FlyWeight pattern.

-(A YUI Gallery version is available here: http://yuilibrary.com/gallery/show/flyweight-tree and http://yuilibrary.com/gallery/show/fwt-treeview)
+This version is __deprecated__ the one being maintained is the YUI Gallery version available here: http://yuilibrary.com/gallery/show/flyweight-tree and http://yuilibrary.com/gallery/show/fwt-treeview
+The description that follows is still valid so, feel free to carry on reading.

 Ok, the name might not be the best and my implementation of the pattern not accurate, but it works like this: